 There are several configuration options available for the user to select.
-One of these options, date and time enable, is set using a configuration byte of the Options Word, as detailed in sections 1.4.1 and 1.4.2.
-The remaining options are set directly using commands.
-The configuration commands are detailed below in sections 1.4.3 to 1.4.12.
+These options are set directly using commands.
+The configuration commands are detailed below in sections 1.4.1 to 1.4.10.

 An alternative method of configuring the sensor is to use the Biral Sensor Interface Software.
 The "Sensor Settings" tab provides an easy method of viewing or changing the settings.